 Defining Job Stress

 The NIOSH defines job stress as the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources, or needs of the worker.
-It can lead to illness and injury.
+It can lead to illness, injury, adrenal fatigue, and burnout.
 (3)